Daughter of a rocket engineer, granddaughter of a planetarium director, I've been a huge fan of astronomy and space exploration all my life.

 While Carrington was the first to guess that the sun was the cause of the Northern Lights, the aurora borealis, telegraph operators were already aware that exceptional auroras coincided with disruptions to wire communications.
 There were other scattered records of solar storms as well, growing more frequent as more technology registered their impact.

 A May 1877 New York Times clipping is typical of news coverage of these events, giving a meticulous description of the auroras in the night sky and the way in which electrical meters at telegraph stations seemed to pick up current changes in time to the changing patterns of light in the sky.
 On November 18-19, 1882, another massive solar flare lit lamps, disrupted telegraph communications, and set off several fires on the Chicago telegraph switchboard, melting instruments.
-A November 1903 solar storm not only disrupted telegraphs and the transatlantic cable; it even shut down Swiss streetcars.
+A November 1903 solar storm disrupted telegraphs and the transatlantic cable and shut down Swiss streetcars.
 Year by year, more technology felt the impact, with a particularly severe solar storm in March 1940 burning fuses and damaging hundreds of miles of telegraph and telephone networks.

-By 1903, astronomers were beginning to realize that sunspots were the cause, and that solar activity seemed to intensify and wane over an 11-year cycle.
+By 1903, astronomers were beginning to realize that sunspots were the cause and that solar activity seemed to intensify and wane over an 11-year cycle.
 However, solar storms occur even in off-years.
 The next "solar max" will be in 2013, close enough to set 2012 apocalypse buffs abuzz.